tallarium/reverse_proxy_plug/README.md

 )
 ```

-Alternatively, a MFA (module, function, argument) tuple can be passed (The error
+You can also provide a MFA (module, function, arguments) tuple, to which the
-will be inserted as last argument):
+error will be inserted as the last argument:

 ```elixir
 plug(ReverseProxyPlug,